Please read this carefully as it sets out the terms of business between ourselves and contains important information

 - Service providers who provide the service for our products

-- Debt collection agencies who collect money owed to us.
+- Debt collection agencies who collect money owed to us

-- Other involved parties, for example; claimants or witnesses.
+- Other involved parties, for example; claimants or witnesses

 WHO WE SHARE YOUR INFORMATION WITH

+We may share your personal information with third parties and other companies within our Group of companies for the purposes mentioned in ‘how we use your information’, please contact the Data Protection Officer for a full list of Group companies.
 We may share your information with third parties, including our product and service suppliers, agents, other insurers, reinsurers, parties involved in handling a claim, fraud prevention agencies and the police and government bodies if we believe that this is reasonably required for the prevention and detection of crime and fraud.
 This assists in keeping your premiums low.